 This post may contain affiliate links.
 Please read my disclaimer for more information.

-Constipation remedies for babies and toddlers
+Best remedies for constipation in babies and toddlers

 Babies are very likely to get constipated if they are formula-fed or when they start eating solids.
 Since babies’ digestive system is not strong yet, thus it is very common for them to experience constipation due to changes in their diet, formula, or a mother’s diet, etc.

 If you are having issues of chronic constipation, trying safe remedies is the best you can do.
-Always discuss with your pediatrician if baby hasn’t pooped for at least three days.
+Always discuss with your pediatrician if the baby hasn’t pooped for at least three days.

-1. Karo corn syrup
+1. Karo corn syrup remedy for constipation

 A spoon of Karo corn syrup in milk (breastmilk or formula for babies under one year) or without milk is recommended by most pediatricians for easing constipation.

-2. Vaseline petroleum Jelly
+2. Vaseline petroleum Jelly for constipation

-3. Gerber prune juice
+3. Gerber prune juice for relieving consptipation

 4. Gripe water for Constipation Ease